-Segment liabilities exclude amount due to/loan from the immediate holding company, amount due to non-controlling interests and a related company, tax payables and deferred tax liabilities as these liabilities are managed on a group basis.
+Segment liabilities exclude amount due to the immediate holding company, amounts due to non-controlling interests and a related company, tax payables and deferred tax liabilities as these liabilities are managed on a group basis.

 4. OPERATING SEGMENT INFORMATION (CONTINUED)